Bicentennial Music Festival All Day Saturday on Square

 This series sounds like some amazing talent not to miss.
 Thanks for bringing another season of music and for planning this awesome daylong music festival, Janet Gilray.

 -Betsy Reason writes about people, places and things in Hamilton County.
-Contact The Times Editor Betsy Reason at betsy@thetimes24-7.com.
+Contact The Times Editor Betsy Reason at [email protected].
 Addie McMillan, mentioned in this column, is Betsy Reason’s daughter.